-In my office, the majority of the labels are either Avery brand or a generic brand which corresponds to an Avery size (usually listed on the outside of the package).
-For example, the Avery 2181 labels are the mini-sheets of plain white file folder labels, the Avery 5163 labels are the 2″ x 4″ shipping labels I use, etc.
+In many offices, the majority of the labels are either Avery brand or a generic brand which corresponds to an Avery size (usually listed on the outside of the package).
+For example, the Avery 2181 labels are the mini-sheets of plain white file folder labels, the Avery 5163 labels are the full-sheet 2" x 4" shipping labels I use, etc.

 Don't use Avery US-sized labels?
 Your installation of Word will probably list several other label vendors, such as:

 Depending on the country in which you purchased your copy of Microsoft Word, your list may vary from mine.

 Regardless of what brand of labels you're using, the procedure for picking a pre-defined label size/type is the same:

 - 1Choose the type of printer you're using — continuous feed (you know, like those dot matrix printers that most of us haven't seen since the 1990s) or "page printers" (laser, inkjet, etc. — anything that prints single sheets of paper rather than a continuous roll)

 - 3Select that vendor's product number (like the 2181 or 5163 I mentioned earlier)

 (Quick tip: if you select the first product number in the list and then type your product number, the cursor will move to the correct label — no need to scroll down!)